-Work in the Maimon lab is inspired by the observation that insects, despite having tiny brains, appear capable of performing specific cognitive operations extremely well.
-For example, desert ants know if they are 30 or 90 meters away from their nest.
-Honeybees communicate, with their waggle dance, if a flower patch is 30 or 90 degrees to the left of the sun.
-By seeking comprehensive descriptions of how insect brains perform such quantitatively accurate internal calculations, the Maimon lab aims to provide inspiration on how to better understand cognition in larger brains.
+Work in the Maimon lab is inspired by the fact that insects, despite having tiny brains, appear capable of performing specific cognitive operations extremely well.
+For example, desert ants know if they are 30 or 90 meters away from their nest and honeybees communicate, with their waggle dance, if a flower patch is 30 or 90 degrees to the left of the sun.
+By seeking comprehensive descriptions of how insect brains perform such quantitatively precise internal calculations, the lab aims to discover general principles of cognition across animals.

-The lab studies the genetically tractable fruit fly, Drosophila melanogaster, and has pioneered one of the primary approaches it uses.
-The technique involves monitoring or perturbing activity in neuronal circuits in flies as they perform flight or walking behaviors, glued to a tiny platform.
+The group studies the genetically tractable fruit fly, Drosophila melanogaster, and the lab has pioneered one of the main approaches it uses: monitoring neural activity in flies performing flight or walking behaviors in virtual reality, while glued to a tiny platform.